 It can be demoralizing to be working at home alone if your friends or family have headed out for things that sound far more enjoyable.
 When you get matched with an accountability partner on a coworking app, or join a group work session, you’ll feel less alone— there are other people all over the world who are also wrestling with a thorny work project, working on their book manuscript, or trying to build their side hustle on their weekends, too.

 While virtual coworking can offer accountability and camaraderie benefits for everyone, some people with ADHD have reported they’ve found this tool especially helpful.
 Body doubling is the practice of doing work or chores with a companion in the room, either virtually or in real life.
 This practice has recently been highlighted in news outlets like Refinery29 and The Washington Post.
 If you browse Reddit for ADHD body doubling, you’ll find plenty of posts of people from people for whom this was an effective strategy— and others for whom it wasn’t the right fit.

-List of virtual coworking spaces (aka body doubling apps): a complete guide from A to Z
+The best virtual coworking apps and spaces (aka body doubling apps): a complete guide from A to Z

 Ready to give virtual coworking a try?
 Here’s an alphabetical list of the best virtual coworking apps (aka social productivity apps; aka body doubling apps; aka virtual accountability partner apps) to help you find the best fit.

 Pricing: paid membership with free 7-day trial; currently currently $40/month or $30/month (annual rate)